RubyTutor/learn_ruby/_posts/2017-09-15-sorting-hashes-in-ruby.markdown

 }
 {% endhighlight %}

-People object is a Hash, let's check that.
+People object is a Hash, let's make sure that is true.

+#### We check what class is the people object

 {% highlight ruby %}
 puts people.class
 {% endhighlight %}

-or with
+#### We check if people object is a Hash

 {% highlight ruby %}
 people.is_a?Hash